dantrim/mucoll-sandbox/README.md

 ### Setting up your environment

-In order to to perform muon collider studies, it is assumed that you will be using the muon collider Docker containers.
+In order to perform muon collider studies, it is assumed that you will be using the muon collider Docker containers.
 See [Pulling Muon Collider Docker Images](#pulling-muon-collider-docker-images) if you do not have them already on your machine.